jducnuigeen/building_outlines_test/docs/source/readme.rst

 1. The SQL scripts which build schema must have a name with the format "<name>_schema.sql"

-2. Tables must be written with the following structure, and lines must end with an opening "(" bracket, and schema name and schema table name separated by a period:
+2. Tables must be created with the following structure, and lines must end with an opening "(" bracket, and schema name and schema table name separated by a period:

 .. code-block:: sql